Line Defect Quantum Numbers & Anomalies: Anomalies from RG Flows into Maxwell Theory

 \subsection{$SU(2)$ with Adjoint Fermions}

-As a final example, we consider~$SU(2)$ gauge theory with~$N_f = 2n_{f}$ Weyl fermions in the adjoint representation of the gauge group and a real adjoint scalar $\Phi$.
+As a final example, we consider~$SU(2)$ gauge theory with~$N_f = 2n_{f}$ Weyl fermions in the adjoint representation of the gauge group (i.e.~we are considering~$D= 3$) and a real adjoint scalar $\Phi$.
 As in our previous discussion we will tune the scalar potential so that $\Phi$ condenses.
-This results in a flow to Maxwell theory, where we investigate the quantum numbers of lines and the anomalies implied by them.
+The resulting IR theory is weakly coupled, and it contains Maxwell theory, so that we can investigate the quantum numbers of its lines and the anomalies implied by them.

-Let us begin with the symmetries.
-Since $D = 3$ is odd, the connected symmetry preserved by non-degenerate Yukawa couplings is as in \eqref{diagspinsp},
+Unlike our previous examples, the IR theory now also contains some weakly coupled fermions that are uncharged under the Maxwell gauge field.
+These arise because the Yukawa couplings in~\eqref{diagspinsp}, for the~$D = 3$ adjoint case, do not give a mass to those adjoint fermions that are color-aligned with the vev of the adjoint Higgs field~$\Phi_a$.
+The IR theory thus contains~$2n_f$ gauge-neutral Weyl fermions that transform in the fundamental representation of the~$USp(2n_f)$ flavor subgroup of the full connected symmetry preserved by non-degenerate Yukawa couplings (see~\eqref{diagspinsp}),\footnote{~For~$n_f = 1,2$, this is familiar from~$\CN=2, 4$ supersymmetric gauge theories (see below).
+There, the neutral fermions are the massless gaugino superpartners of the IR Maxwell field on the Coulomb branch.}

 Note that unlike the examples above, this theory is fermionic, i.e.~it has gauge-invariant local operators that are fermions.
 However, fermion number~$(-1)^F \in \text{Spin}(4)$ is identified with the central element~$-1 \in USp(2n_f)$.